-On February 21, 2021 New York’s long-time ban on compensated gestational surrogacy ends as the New York Child-Parent Security Act (“CPSA” or the “Act”) becomes effective, providing those New Yorkers who rely upon assisted reproductive technology (“ART”) in order to have children, a far easier path to establishing their legal parental rights.i
+On February 21, 2021 New York’s long-time ban on compensated gestational surrogacy ended as the New York Child-Parent Security Act (“CPSA” or the “Act”) became effective, providing those New Yorkers who relied upon assisted reproductive technology (“ART”) in order to have children, a far easier path to establishing their legal parental rights.i

 The Act is detailed and comprehensive, providing clear procedural requirements (which must be followed) to ensure the legality of the gestational surrogacy, and therein secure, in the simplest manner possible, the legal relationship between infant and intended parent.
 In gestational surrogacy, the gestational carrier cannot be biologically related to the child she is carrying, and, in New York surrogacy arrangements where the surrogate provides/provided the egg, continue to be prohibited.

 Prior to the passage of the CPSA, future parents needing the assistance of a compensated surrogate to have a child had no choice but to engage a surrogate who resided and gave birth to the child outside of New York.
 Costly adoption proceedings were thereafter necessary to secure the legal relationship between the new parents and their child.